-We have added a brief discussion regarding this point - "So far there are limited studies which investigated or reported the PFT interannual variability covering the recent years.
-There are also quite limited long term in situ data available over large scales.
-However, our recent investigation at a smaller scale (Xi et al. 2024) in the Fram Strait, has indicated that the surface diatom from the in situ data collected in the LTER Hausgarten area (75°N to 80°N, 5°W to 10°E) since 2009 has shown unanimous pattern with the satellite PFT time series, i.e., diatoms have shown an overall increase in this region in more recent years (satellite from 2018 but in situ from 2019 due to lack of data in 2018).
-The other PFTs show rather more an oscillational feature but not as dramatic as seen in diatoms.
-It should also be noted that the in situ data were collected mostly in the spring to summer months (which vary from May to September) and cannot represent fully the whole season.
-However, the Fram Strait in situ data support our satellite time series showing the elevation of diatoms in the last five years until 2023 in the Artic region."
+So far there are limited studies that investigated or reported the PFT interannual variability covering the recent years.
+There is also quite limited long term in situ PFT data available over large scales.
+However, our recent investigation at a smaller scale in the Fram Strait (Xi et al. 2024), has indicated that the surface diatom from the in situ data collected in the LTER Hausgarten area (75°N to 80°N, 5°W to 10°E) since 2009 has shown unanimous pattern with the satellite PFT time series, i.e., diatoms have shown an overall increase in this region in more recent years (satellite from 2018 but in situ from 2019 due to lack of data in 2018).
+The other PFTs show rather an oscillational feature but not as dramatic as seen in diatoms.
+It should also be noted that the in situ data were collected mostly in the spring to summer months (which vary from May to September) and cannot represent fully the phytoplankton development during the whole season or the interannual variabilities.
+However, these Fram Strait in situ data support our satellite time series with the diatom increase in the years from 2018 to 2023 in the Artic region."